UKCloud/documentation/articles/other/other-ref-sla-definition.md

 **Measurement of SLA**       | Unavailability applies to the Secure Remote Access VPN endpoints due to a fault recognised at the IaaS layer or lower (such as the virtual infrastructure, storage, power, physical firewalls, routers or VPN concentrators).
 **Key exclusions**           | The following are examples of what is not covered:<ul><li>Faults within your control, such as operating systems, applications, user networks, local device failure or software failure<li>Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or HSCN and components co-located at UKCloud</ul>
 **Service Credit**           | 10% of monthly spend on the Secure Remote Access Service.

-### Third-Party Software

-For third-party product service level agreements, refer to the [End User Licence Agreement](../third-party/third-ref-eula.md) or support agreement of the specific product.

 ## Feedback